Policies and Procedures

 - No food, beverage, alcohol or illegal items may be sold.

-- A Vendor Application Form must be filed with the Office of Student Activities and approval granted by the Director of Center for Student Involvement .
+- A Vendor Application Form must be filed with the Office of Student Life and approval granted by the Director of Student Life.

-The Office of Center for Student Involvement vans are for use by:
+The Office of Student Life vans are for use by:

 - Registered Student Organizations

-Other members of the University must contact the Health and Sports Center at ext.
-3550 for use of a University van from the University Motor Pool.
+Other members of the University must contact the Athletics Department for use of a University van from the University Motor Pool.

-All prospective drivers must submit a copy of their valid driver’s license to a staff member from the Office of Center for Student Involvement , located in Thompson Hall.
+All prospective drivers must submit a copy of their valid driver’s license to a staff member from the Office of Student Life, located in Landon 206.
 The University’s insurance company will subsequently request motor vehicle record (MVR) checks and review them.
 We will then be advised as to whom is approved to drive a University vehicle.
 In addition, every prospective driver must participate in the "driving experience program".
 This program is designed to familiarize the driver with how to safely operate a large commercial vehicle.
-The program will last approximately thirty (30) minutes and be supervised by a staff member from the Office of Center for Student Involvement .
+The program will last approximately thirty (30) minutes and be supervised by a staff member from the Office of Student Life.
 After the initial check, all drivers’ records will be re-examined on a semi-annual basis.
 New drivers may NOT drive vehicles until after their MVR check and "driving experience program" has been completed.
-Any new request must be submitted to the Office of Student Activities thirty (30) days prior to a planned trip.
+Any new request must be submitted to the Office of Student Life ten (10) days prior to a planned trip.

 In order to become eligible to drive the University vehicles, individuals must meet the following minimum criteria: